Jane Decker: Decker and The Voice audition (2013)

 In March 2013, Jane Decker introduced a new solo project, simply titled Decker, with the single "Swing"; a clip was posted to Facebook with the song being released shortly afterward.
 A video for "Swing" was released on April 17, and the first Decker EP, Clean Hands, was released on April 22, 2013.
 In July, Decker performed at Twentieth Century Theatre alongside Plain White T's and The Wind and The Wave, and in October she appeared at Fountain Square's Rocktober Series with 500 Miles to Memphis and Mike Oberst.

-At the advice of her management, Decker competed on season 4 of the reality singing series The Voice as a contestant, performing a blind audition of Florence and the Machine's "You've Got the Love".
+At the advice of her management, Decker competed on season 4 of the reality singing series The Voice, performing a blind audition of Florence and the Machine's "You've Got the Love".
 While she ultimately did not advance, Decker's appearance on the show received attention on Twitter and Rolling Stone included her in a list of the season's "10 Most-Robbed Contestants".
-She later credited the audition as solidifying her decision to end Belle Histoire and pursue a solo career.
+She later credited the audition with solidifying her decision to end Belle Histoire and pursue a solo career.